-Is a level of self esteem that can be vulnerable and needs to be constantly validated (Zeigler-Hill, 2005).
+Is a kind of self-esteem that can make you vulnerable and needs to be constantly validated (Zeigler-Hill, 2005).
 This type of self esteem can also be called implicit self esteem and is based on fooling the self with cliche statements designed to boost self esteem.
 This kind of self esteem may make a person open to threats to confidence and may cause instability in self worth.

 What is Low Self Esteem and Why is it a Problem?

 According to Baumeister and Boden (1998), low self esteem can be linked to violence and aggressive behaviour.
 Low self esteem can also a lack of self confidence, anxiety and depression.